failmap/failmap/docs/source/topics/usage/comply_or_explain.md

 As a volunteer you will be given:

-- Access to the issue list, with confidential issues: https://gitlab.com/failmap/tickets/issues
+- Access to the issue list, with confidential issues: https://gitlab.com/Web Security Map/tickets/issues
 - Access to the admin interface using a personal client-certificate.
 - A personal account on the admin interface.
-- Access to the scans in failmap, with the possibility to alter explanations.
+- Access to the scans in Web Security Map, with the possibility to alter explanations.
 - Access to the chat group: https://gitter.im/internet-cleanup-foundation/comply_or_explain?source=orgpage

 ## Explanation code of conduct

 Be excellent to each other.

-When handling explain-requests, or any issue in failmap, you're working with partially confidential information.
+When handling explain-requests, or any issue in Web Security Map, you're working with partially confidential information.
 For example: who is doing the explanation is secret because of privacy reasons (but not the organization explaining it).

 When handling explain request we expect a professional attitude which is constructive.